 Should you choose to instruct us, our fees to represent you are then based on a rate per hour, which you can see as follows:

 Occasionally there will be a Trainee Solicitor who will work with one of our Solicitors on your claim.
 We will notify you of this if this is the case, and their hourly rates are charged at £120 + VAT.
-Throughout your claim with us you it will also be necessary for you to engage with our Legal Secretary, Sam Grant.
+Throughout your claim with us you it will also be necessary for you to engage with our Legal Secretaries, Sam Grant and Janet Potter.

 The rates may also vary if you have a legal expenses insurer covering your fees.
 If this is the case we will agree a rate with the insurer which is negotiated at the outset and typically between £190 and £220 per hour at Partner level plus VAT, and between £160 and £190 plus VAT at Associate and Assistant solicitor level.
 These rates are lower than private fee rates because of the frequency of instructions and the financial support provided by a major insurer throughout a claim.